BaobabHealthTrust/migration_imports/README.md

     Under bart2: enter the details of your Source database (the dataset you want to export from.
 This is the OpenMRS 1.1 dataset.)

     Under development or production: enter the details of the intermediary database (the database that will hold the intermediary tables.
     For the sake of consistency the database name should be bart1_intermediate_bare_bones.

+6. Enter the command below to export data from OpenMRS1.1 into the intermediary storage ruby export_setup.sh development|production

+   for example: assuming on step 5 above you have specified intermediary database under production: ruby export_setup.sh production

-6. Enter the the command below to migrate data
+7. Enter the the command below to import data from intermediary storage into OpenMRS1.7
-  a) ruby procedure_setup.rb openmrs1.7_database username password  site_code
+  b) ruby procedure_setup.rb openmrs1.7_database username password  site_code
   For example: ruby procedure_setup.rb bart2_database root admin mpc

-7. After successfully migrating all the data, then switch to bart2 application and make sure it is up-to-date.
+8. After successfully importing all the data, then switch to bart2 application and make sure it is up-to-date.

-8. Change the bart2 config/database.yaml to point to the OpenMRS 1.7 you specified on step 6 above.
+9. Change the bart2 config/database.yaml to point to the OpenMRS 1.7 you specified on step 7 above.

 9. Under bart2 terminal load the following into OpenMRS 1.7 dataset (the one which will has the imported data).
-Remember to replace the username with the actual username of your MySQL, the password with also the actual password of your MySQL and finally openmrs_1.7_database_name with the actual database name you specified on step 6 above.
+Remember to replace the username with the actual username of your MySQL, the password with also the actual password of your MySQL and finally openmrs_1.7_database_name with the actual database name you specified on step 7 above.

   a) mysql -uusername -ppassword openmrs_1.7_database_name < db/adherence_calculation.sql